Arif-PhyChem/MLQD/README.md

         'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'patience': 10,                 # Int: Patience for early stopping in CNN training 'dataPath': 'data/fmo',          # str: Data path
-        'QDmodelOut': 'AIQD_SB_model'   # str: (Optional), providing a name to save the model at }
+        'QDmodelOut': 'AIQD_FMO_model'   # str: (Optional), providing a name to save the model at }
 ```
 * **OSTL**